sergioiv20x/cryptos-sentiment/README.txt

-MAster course: Social Media Analytics: name fo project ìsentiment indicator for cryptocurrency ticker appsî *Designed and developed a functionality able to deliver sentiment analysis(over time and updated word cloud) over a chosen cryptocurrency/stock
+MAster course: Social Media Analytics: name fo project ‚Äúsentiment indicator for cryptocurrency ticker apps‚Äù *Designed and developed a functionality able to deliver sentiment analysis(over time and updated word cloud) over a chosen cryptocurrency/stock
 *The final prototype surges after the definition of target personas, thinking hat analysis and customer journey mapping, the data analysis workflows and all of them are in the pdf report.

-#CODE:
+#CODE: (is better commented on the ipynb files)
 Crypto tweets collector:
 1-Connecting and login through the twitter API, 2-Using the Tweepy package to define the streaming tweets collector.